arjun-k-r/fitness-rt/src/assets/docs/ayurveda/pitta.md

 ## Pitta constitution
 ### Balance
-The most important way to balance pitta energy is to stabilise and 'ground' its dynamism and motion.
-Regular routines and relaxation are the key factors that balance pitta.
-Excess pitta energy is balanced by warmth, moisture, oiliness, and heaviness.
+The most important way to balance pitta energy is to cool down its 'boiling' and firy nature.
+Relaxation and staying cool are the key factors that balance pitta.
+Excess pitta energy is balanced by coolness, lightness, and driness, .

 ### Characteristics
 Pitta is defined as acidic, agitating, fluid, hot, light, mobile, oily, penetrating, sharp, and transformation.